Expert Fitness Tips & Science

 Published: February 2026 | Reading Time: 4 min

-The biggest barrier to fitness is time.
-We have been conditioned to believe that if we can't spend an hour at the gym, the workout "doesn't count."
-Science is now proving that "Micro-Workouts"—short bursts of activity lasting 3 to 10 minutes—can have a profound impact on your health.
+Science is now proving that "Micro-Workouts"—short bursts of activity lasting 3 to 10 minutes—can have a profound impact on your health through NEAT (Non-Exercise Activity Thermogenesis).

 Try the "3x5" rule: three 5-minute sessions per day.

-2. Lunch: 5 minutes of brisk walking or stair climbing.
+2. Lunch: 5 mins brisk walking.

 Hydration for Athletes